atelier-saulx/selva/GET.md

   {
     club: {
       $inherit: {
-        $field: 'title' // by default if uses the field name 'club' }
+        field: 'title' // by default if uses the field name 'club' }
     }
   }